bmmcginty/ask/README.md

 - Answers are saved as alternating sequential files ending in `a` (e.g., `02a`, `04a`)
 - Latest answer is always symlinked to `answer`

+### Attachments

+- Lines like <<filename will attach filename to the question.
+- These lines are not sent to the AI.
+- After use, attachments are copied to the local directory for reuse and later reference.
+- Attachments are Xq.bY where X is your question's sequence number and Y is your attachment's sequence number for that question.

 ### Advanced Features

 #### Conversation Management